candlebrae/MultiChat/README.md

 There's only one computer using MultiChat: yours.
 It will never connect to the Internet, and you can't chat with someone on the other side of the world with it.
 This is your chat program, and yours alone.

 ## Self-talk
 MultiChat was intended for folks that need to talk to the voices within them for one reason or another.
 Maybe you think better when you talk to yourself.
-Maybe you're a system and need to have a conversation externally.
 Maybe it's a handy tool for simulating social interactions ahead of time.
 Maybe you need a tool for roleplay, or want to write as though your characters were in a chat room.
+Maybe you have DID and need a tool for interacting with alters.
 Maybe you just want to mess around.
 Whatever the reason, MultiChat was made to let you have that conversation.

 ## Commands
 There are a handful of commands you can use in MultiChat, ranging from adding more users to the session to hiding messages from the log file.
 All of these commands can be viewed by sending ``/commands`` in the chat.
 You can also view a help message by sending ``/help`` at any time.

 ## Dependencies and Usage
 [Executables can be found here](https://codeberg.org/Candlebrae/MultiChat/releases), and have no additional dependencies.
 You should be able to download the executable for your operating system and run it as per usual (double click the .exe for Windows, and run `multiChat` or `./multichat` in the terminal for Linux).
+Note that executables can be a bit buggy, as Python is an interpreted language and it took some workarounds to "compile" it.

 If you'd like to run the Python program from source, all you need to have installed is Python 3.
 [You can get the latest version of Python here.](https://www.python.org/downloads/) To run MultiChat, navigate to the folder you saved it to and open a console there.
 Type ``python multiChat.py`` and you're good to go.
 If you're on Windows, you could also double-click the .py file to run it.
 If you're on Linux, you could chuck it in .local/bin to make it executable from anywhere.